Home School

 Is there a place I can wait during the class?

 Burritt on the Mountain has a large green with a restroom and some picnic tables that you are welcome to use if you choose to stay onsite.
 We also have our trails which circle the mountain and take just over an hour to hike.
-You can also pay admission and have full access to our facilities, including our playground, historic park with barnyard and animals, and the Burritt Mansion and exhibits.
+You can also pay admission or purchase a Burritt membership, and have full access to our facilities, including our playground, historic park with barnyard and animals, and the Burritt Mansion and exhibits.

 What if I am late picking up my child from class?